all-out/guides/_guides/rolling-wormholes.md

 ## General Information

 Rolling mass amounts are  discussed in very large units.
-You will probably see both Gg and kT used when reading guides and talking to people - these are both one million kilograms (1,000,000 kg).
+You will probably see both m (million), b (billion) and kT used when reading guides and talking to people.
 Ship mass is usually given in kilograms in fitting programs like Pyfa and EFT, so you might need to move a decimal around at some point.

 Activating a prop mod increases the mass of your ship.
 An AB and a MWD of equal size give an equal mass increase.